© All Rights Reserved serene.y

 Malaria does exist in Vietnam, and although it is not a major problem it is extremely important you seek up-to-date advice from your doctor before you travel.
 The entire coastal region and the flat delta regions (Red River Delta and Mekong Delta) are almost malaria-free, except for the most southerly point of the Mekong Delta to the south of Ca Mau.
 All provincial capitals are also malaria-free except for Kon Tum.

 Because anti-malaria medicine is quite strong, and the fact that there is not a really large risk of malaria in many areas, some travellers do not take any medication.
 That is the decision of each traveller, and should be based upon the information they have received from the national health service or medical authority.

 The best bet is to try and reduce the risk of catching malaria by preventative measures.
 Keeping your arms, legs and feet covered in the evenings, using anti-mosquito spray/cream on exposed areas of skin (the best ones contain DEET), and sleeping under a mosquito net where possible.

 If during or after your trip you find yourself with flu-like symptoms lasting longer than two days (even up to 2 months after your return back home), seek the advice of a doctor immediately, and advise you have been in a malaria area.

-Both dengue and Japanese B encephalitis are carried by mosquitoes, so you can take the same precautions as for malaria.
+Both dengue and Japanese Encephalitis are carried by mosquitoes, so you can take the same precautions as for malaria.
 For more information about these diseases, and the status of any outbreaks, you're advised to seek the advice of the national health service or a suitable medical institution.
-There is no vaccine against dengue, however, there is for Japanese B encephalitis, which is advised but only if you are going to be in Asia for longer than six months.
+There is no vaccine against dengue fever, however, there is for Japanese encephalitis, which is advised but only if you are going to be in Asia for longer than six months.

 You are advised to visit your local doctor at least 6 weeks before you depart.
 They can check your records and advise what vaccinations you already have, and what you will need.